Love and Radiation

 Love and Radiation is the fourth studio album from Christian rock band All Star United.
 It was released in 2006 after a four-year hiatus from the studio.
 During this break, band leader Ian Eskelin released his second solo album titled Save the Humans in 2004.
 (Eskelin had previously released a solo album, Supersonic Dream Day mononymously as Ian in 1995 before the founding of All Star United.)

-The album was released by Furious in the UK and by 7 Spin Music in the US on May 26, 2007.
+The album was released by Furious in the UK and by 7Spin Music in the US on May 29, 2007.